vaiish371/tp/docs/UserGuide.md

 If you delete the whole `Database.txt`, a new `Database.txt` would be created for you.

-Edits may be made in `Database.txt` that effects changes in ModMan while still loading those changes in when starting up.
+Even though we do not recommend it, edits may be made in `Database.txt` that effects changes in ModMan while still loading those changes in when starting up.
 * For example, changing student name of `Student` to another name that does not match any other `Student`.

 ***